Child Pornography Lawyer Protecting the Rights of Clients

 Whatever the particulars of your case may be, if you are charged with felonies or misdemeanors, your defense lawyer may be able to help provide a defense that establishes you did not knowingly possess or control illegal pornographic materials.
 Your legal representation may be able to show that you were falsely accused or that a police officer performed an illegal search without a proper search warrant.
 Or, with a successful plea bargain, could see a felony conviction bumped down to a misdemeanor.

 To discuss your legal issue, please call the Law Office of Diane C. Bass to schedule a confidential consultation.
 Ms. Bass has a winning reputation with clients, law enforcement officials, and her fellow criminal defense lawyers.
-Call 949-577-8368 to schedule your free consultation today.
+Call 949-577-8368 to schedule your consultation today.